jewelsofthought/neshama/site/posts/tol/communities.md

 The journey starts from first principles.
 That first principle says that we are made both of body and of spirit.
 It is an acknowledgement of Spirit.
 Once we acknowledge that, we can then begin to investigate the Sciences of the Sacred which contain the Wisdom of our Ancestors.

-We begin to create communities – communities of caring – and call them sacred communities, and these communities are made up of affinity groups.
-Small groups of people who “like” one another, and are willing to make a commitment to meet every week.

-Start each meeting with an acknowledgement of Spirit in whichever way that is meaningful to all.
-In other words express the movement from the mundane to the Sacred, the passing through the _Machsom_, the barrier, that sits between the two.
-Like the skin, that separates, and thus both blocks and protects, the inner parts of your body from the outer.

-End each meeting with a blessing of gratitude to those Spirits that gathered to help and protect and guide this meeting.

-The tenet of the meeting is around the manifestation of a (w)holistic life.

 ## Food & Water

 Start with the food and the water.
 Reams has been said and written on this topic.
 From the nutritional to the spiritual, not ignoring the emotional nor the mental aspects of our food and the manner in which we absorb the nutrition and the effect it has upon us.